R-Rijnbeek/standard_anaconda_venv_builder/README.md

 ## Notes to know:

-1. The current YML file is an standar one to execute python in the last version
+1. The current YML file is an standad python instalation
 2. If you need add more libraries.
-Then you only need to add them in thye current yml file or create an new one replacing it.
+Then you only need to add them in the current yml file or create an new one and replace it.
 3. This repository is tested with windows 10 and anaconda version 4.11.0